Transact-SQL Barcode Font Encoder Formula Tutorial

 New Scalar-valued Function

 5. Select Execute.
-This will store the function in the Scalar-valued Functions list.
+This operation stores the function in the Scalar-valued Functions list.

 Store the function in the Scalar-valued Functions list